sjbonner/mark-on-mac/HOWTO.md

 brew upgrade
 ```

-3. Check that the links `/usr/local/bin/mark` and `/usr/local/bin/mark.64.OSX` have been updated to point to the new versions.
+3. Check that the link `/usr/local/bin/mark` has been updated to point to the new versions.

 4. Run
 ```